Global responsibility and policy coherence

 A typical feature of the sustainable development work carried out by Finland is the wide participation by society.
 This has attracted attention internationally and provides an excellent opportunity to influence the international debate on the subject.

 Trade policy is an important part of Finland’s foreign policy.
-Finland participates actively in the implementation of the clauses on trade and sustainable development in the EU's free trade agreements, for example, by promoting exports of environmental products and by working actively to eliminate fossil fuel subsidies at the international level.
-Trade policy can also be used to improve market access for products from developing countries to enable these countries to better integrate into global value chains.
+Finland participates actively in the implementation of clauses on trade and sustainable development in the EU's free trade agreements, for example, by promoting exports of environmental products and by working actively to eliminate fossil fuel subsidies at the international level.
+Trade policy can also be used to improve market access to products from developing countries to enable these countries to better integrate into global value chains.
 As part of the EU's common trade policy, Finland unilaterally grants tariff preferences to developing countries.

 Finland's development trend in the CDI's basket measuring trade policy is rising.
 Finland scored its highest value on the index, 5.29, in 2017.
 In the first years of the assessment (2003-2004), Finland's score was on average 4.55.
 The index consists of four areas 1) tariffs against imports from developing countries (weight 40%); 2) agricultural subsidies (weight 10%), 3) regulatory impediments to imports (weight 25%); 4) openness of trade in services (weight 25%).